On the eve of the White House announcing three new

 quoted Christopher Chestnut, who is representing

 Davidson, as saying.
-"That's a misappropriation of his
+"That’s a misappropriation of

-started work as Minaj's hair stylist in 2010.
-He claims he was
+started work as Minaj’s hair stylist in 2010.
+He

-reality TV show.
+contract for a reality TV show.

 Minaj may not be too worried.
 Howard Hogan, IP partner at Gibson Dunn,